New Home Checklist: 7 Essential First Week Tasks

 This is one that people often procrastinate, only to wish they’d tackled it right after moving into a new home.
 Setting up installers for a new internet or TV service is one most people remember since they’ll need it to get those services.
 So, they are in high demand.
 These businesses often have a long wait for the installation appointments.
 Make these calls on day one in your new home if not several days before.

 It will never be easier to replace your appliances than upon moving in.
 This is also true if you were planning on adding tech solutions like smart home equipment, exterior cameras, or alarm systems.
-Getting these installations set up immediately will allow you to settle into your house the way you want it without having to accommodate for upcoming additions while you are unpacking.Verify your mortgage eligibility (Jun 14th, 2021)
+Getting these installations set up immediately will allow you to settle into your house the way you want it without having to accommodate for upcoming additions while you are unpacking.Verify my mortgage eligibility (May 20th, 2022)

 3. Inform the Postal Service and Forward Your Mail